SeaGlide/Arduino/README.md

 =======

 This is where the Arduino code that drives the SeaGlier is hoasted.
 Click through to view the code and download the file directly, or download the whole folder as a zip.

+Recent improvements include:
+  More reliable operation
+    - The buoyancy engine now only stalls at the dive end of it's stroke.
+        This eliminates the prolonged, stressful stall at the rise end of the stroke.
+    - The rise stroke now runs on a timer, stall detection is still running in the background.
+        If stall is detected before the timer expires the motor will stop.
+  Improved depth adjustment
+    - The rise stroke is terminated when a timer expires.
+        This timer can be adjusted by turning the trim pot on the SeaGlide circuit board.
+    - This pot previously controlled the coast time.
+        Controlling the length of the stroke allows for operation in shallower water.
+    - The coast time can be adjusted by changing the "pauseTime" variable in the "Constants" section of the code (at the top).
+  Removed infrared receiver code
+    - Removed the experimental IR receiver code from the program.
+    - This allows users to program their Arduino boards with SeaGlide code, without having to import any IR receiver libraries.
+    - Experimental IR receiver code will be available for the adventurous.
+    - Eventually this will be refined to accept several different commands from an IR TV remote.
+  Cleaned things up
+    - Moved the order of methods around, cleaned up some unused code, improved some logic.
+  Added to and improved comments
+    - Added comments, improved readability and consistency between comments.
+    - More comments = more better.
+Still more to come